gateixeira/stock-ticker-api/README.md

-# Stock Ticker API - 100% Built with Copilot
+# Stock Ticker API - 100% Built with Copilot for demo purposes

 This project is a REST API for a stock ticker application that provides real-time and historical stock price information.
 It allows users to query individual stock prices and retrieve historical price data for any given stock symbol.